AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ### Save data in a JSON-encoded data column

 Some core tables have an `additional_data` column that holds JSON-encoded data.
 This column offers a native way of mapping additional data in one field.
-This method avoids adding a table for small, simple data elements that store information for data retrieval without a search requirement.
+Using this method avoids adding a table for small, simple data elements that store information for data retrieval without a search requirement.
 The `additional_data` column is typically available only at the item level, not for the entire quote or order.

 - Advantages of using the `additional_data` field